 - Chris McLean is this trope.
 Not only does he often change the rules to "make things more interesting" (read: dangerous and/or life-threatening), he does so with a great amount of sadistic glee.

 - Real World Example: During the U.S. finale of Revenge of the Island, the voting polls were open to decide the winner of the season (Zoey, Lightning, or Cameron).
-When the finale aired in the U.S., the network ignored the votes, and decided to go with Lightning as the winner, even though Cameron was in the lead in the polls and won in literally every other country that the show aired.
-It's very likely that the network had no intention of ever following the poll.
-After all, Zoey was used as an option even though she was eliminated the episode before the finale.
-Had she gotten the most votes, making her the winner would have required a complete remaking of the final episode.
-Chris even lampshades this by saying that having a Cameron-Zoey final two would be a snooze-fest.
+When the finale aired in the U.S., the network ignored the votes, and decided to go with Lightning as the winner, even though Cameron was in the lead in the polls and won in literally every other country that had aired the show up to that point (as of May 2016, Lightning has also won in the Philippines).

 - They would do the exact same thing a second time with the US finale of Pahkitew Island.
 Sky had the most votes in the blog asking fans who they wanted to win yet Shawn's ending was the one that aired.